junghun-K/Drone_simulation/labs/lab05_Doxygen_and_Build_Automation/README.md

   Generate documentation again by running doxygen as you did before (step 3) from the docs directory and notice nothing happens.
 This is because you must specify the destination of the `mainpage.h` file in your Doxyfile.

  5. Edit the `Doxyfile` by adding the path `"../src/mainpage.h"` to the `INPUT` line.
-The input line should look like this...
+The input line should look like this after adding your new path

  ```
- INPUT =  = "../lib/routing/include/"
+  INPUT                  = "../lib/routing/include/" "../src/mainpage.h"
  ```

  Now, rerun doxygen to see your changed manpage.